Can Large Language Models Capture Dissenting Human Voices?: Experimental Design

 \subsection{Metrics}

-We investigate the distribution differences between humans and LLMs at the sample level with Jensen-Shannon Distance (JSD), which is a symmetric version of Kullback-Leibler (KL) divergence \cite{endres2003new}.
-In addition, we evaluate human uncertainty with Distribution Calibration Error (DCE) \cite{baan2022stop} to examine how the tendencies of these two measures compare.
+We investigate the distribution differences between humans and LLMs at the sample level with JSD, which is a symmetric version of KL divergence \cite{endres2003new}.
+In addition, we evaluate human uncertainty with DCE \cite{baan2022stop} to examine how the tendencies of these two measures compare.